Oyakodon (Chicken and Egg Rice Bowl)

 4 eggs

-Place the onion in a nonstick skillet with a lid, and cook and stir over medium heat until the onion softens.
-Add the chicken, and cook until it is no longer pink inside and beginning to brown, about 5 minutes.
+Place the onion in a large skillet with a lid.
+If you have nonstick, that is preferred, but if not, coat pan with 1 tablespoon neutral oil, and cook onion over medium heat uncovered, stirring occasionally, until the onion softens, 3-5 minutes.
+Add the chicken, and cook until just beginning to brown, about 3 minutes.
 Pour in the stock, and whisk in soy sauce, mirin, and brown sugar, stirring to dissolve the sugar.
-Bring the mixture to a boil, and let simmer until slightly reduced, about 10 minutes.
+Bring the mixture to a boil, then lower heat and simmer until slightly reduced and chicken is cooked through, about 10 minutes.

 Whisk the eggs in a bowl until well-beaten, and pour over the chicken and stock.
-Cover the skillet, reduce heat, and allow to steam for about 5 minutes, until the egg is cooked.
-Remove from heat.
+Cover the skillet, remove from heat, and allow to steam for about 3 minutes, until the egg is cooked.

-To serve, place 1 cup of cooked rice per bowl into 4 deep soup bowls, top each bowl with 1/4 of the chicken and egg mixture, and spoon about 1/2 cup of soup into each bowl.
+To serve, place 1 cup of cooked rice per bowl into 4 deep soup bowls.
+Top each bowl with ¼ of the chicken and egg mixture, and spoon about ½ cup of broth into each bowl.

 1 carrot, peeled and chopped

-Place all but cucumbers in a small food processor.
-Pulse until blended, then run processor until smooth.
+Place all but cucumbers in a small food processor or blender.
+Pulse until blended, then run processor or blender until smooth.

 FUN FACTS: